leo60228/git-wiki/wiki/quest-for-the-cheapest-deck.md

 * 2x Escape Board
 * 1x Escape Rope
 * 3x Cynthia
-* 2x Wicke
 * 3x Rare Candy
 * 3x Random Receiver
-* Total: 31
+* Total: 29

-Grand Total: 48
+Grand Total: 46

 # Full List
-This leaves us 12 spots for energy, and a very cheap deck that remains competitive!
-I’m using a 9/3 split of basic and Splash Energy, so that a Prinplup on the bench can be evolved immediately after getting knocked out.
+This leaves us 14 spots for other cards!
+We're adding 2 Alolan Vulpix to help get started early-game.
+For the remaining 12 spots, I’m using a 9/3 split of basic and Splash Energy, so that a Prinplup on the bench can be evolved immediately after getting knocked out.
 Splash Energy will rotate out, but is definitely a good card before then.

 ## Pokémon